PlayerOneAstronomy/P1CamPython/README.md

 With the `setup.py` file included in this example, the `pip install` command will invoke CMake and build the pybind11 module as specified in `CMakeLists.txt`.
+Note: network proxy may cause some errors when building.